thinkcompute/thinkcompute.github.io/think_and_compute/10-dynamic-programming.md

 ```

 As shown in {numref}`fibonacci-dc`, however, a lot of calculations are repeated multiple times.
 For instance, we run twice the executions of *fib(2)* and *fib(0)*, while we execute three times *fib(1)*.
-The implementation of this algorithm in Python, shown in [Listing 1](#bookmark=id.spkbg6dfua1g), is described by the following steps:
+The implementation of this algorithm in Python, shown in {numref}`py-fib_dc`, is described by the following steps:

 1. **[base case]** if the input number for which to find the Fibonacci number is *0* or *1*, then return such input number; otherwise
 2. **[divide]** obtain the two input numbers according to the Fibonacci definition;
 3. **[conquer]** run the same algorithm recursively for each of the numbers obtained in the previous step;
 4. **[combine]** sum the results of the partial solutions obtained by running the two executions of the algorithm recursively.

 One can avoid repeating previously-computed solutions by adopting a dynamic programming approach.
 Part of the body of such an algorithm is very similar to the divide and conquer one mentioned above.
 The real difference is in two additional steps.
 In the first step, we check for the existence of a previously-calculated solution to the problem.
-The last step stores a new solution in memory for reusing it.
-[Figure 3](#bookmark=id.e0srjfx140vk) describes the algorithm’s execution to find the Fibonacci number at month *4* by reusing solutions stored in previous calls.
+The last step stores a new solution in memory for reusing it. {numref}`fibonacci-dp` describes the algorithm's execution to find the Fibonacci number at month *4* by reusing solutions stored in previous calls.

 ```{code-block} python